 As promised, let’s begin with a detailed history of the Bluefin brand.
 The company began in the Southern Uplands, a well-known Scottish mountain range.
 Bluefin’s founders loved to paddle and play in the water near these mountains.
 They then had the idea to create their own line of inflatable paddle boards, and thus Bluefin was born.

 The Bluefin Trading Company is designed to have no middleman involved.
 This allows the brand to sell boards at a more affordable rate than some other companies.
-Bluefin makes all its boards in the United Kingdom (UK) and offers a warranty good for five years if you bought your board after September 1st, 2018.
+Bluefin sells all of its boards worldwide (choose your local currency on their website), and offers a warranty good for five years if you bought your board after September 1st, 2018.
 If your board is older, you get a warranty that lasts a year.

 The warranty protects you from manufacturing faults.
 You even get a UPS return label that’s prepaid for the first six months of your board ownership.
 If you have to send your board back for any reason, Bluefin says return processing might not happen for 28 days after the board arrives to its destination.